jrocco2/invest_scraper/README.md

 ```
 #LOG_FILE = 'mylog.txt'
 ```
 3) The data was published with Redis.
-Assuming your using a locally hosted version of Redis and you didnt change the REDIS_PUBLISH_NAME then you can run the redis_subscribe.py file in a seperate terminal to view the data in real time.
+Assuming your using a locally hosted version of Redis, you can run the redis_subscribe.py file in a seperate terminal to view new data entering in real time.
 ```
 python redis_subscribe.py
 ```